U.S. dollar slides as stocks rally; focus on Fed

 Fed officials’ median projection on the number of rate moves is commonly referred to as its “dot-plot.”

-The dollar fell 0.4% against the yen to 105.70 yen, after earlier sliding to a two-week low.
+The dollar fell 0.4% against the yen to 105.70 yen JPY=EBS, after earlier sliding to a two-week low.

 The Bank of Japan’s meeting on Thursday is not expected to yield any policy changes but the bank may be quizzed on whether it could follow the Fed’s inflation stance.